-The first midterm will test material covered in lectures 1 through 7.
-This corresponds to material in Jeff's notes that is Appendix I (induction), Chapter 1 (strings), Chapter 2 (regular languages and expressions), Chapter 3 (DFAs) except section 3.9 (Myhill Nerode theorem) and 3.10 (Minimal DFAs), Chapter 4 (NFAs) except sections 4.8 and 4.9, Chapter 5 (Context-free Languages) except Sections 5.6 and 5.7.
-Additional material covered in the lectures is in notes titled "more induction notes", "DFA proof notes", "NFA notes", and "Infinite fooling set Guide".
-Any results proved in discussion labs and homework assignments are also part of material that can be tested on the midterm.
+The first midterm will test material covered in lectures from week 1 through 4; see lecture schedule on the course web page.
+This roughly corresponds to the following parts of Jeff's book: Appendix I (induction), Chapter 1 (strings), Chapter 2 (regular languages and expressions), Chapter 3 (DFAs) except section 3.9 (Myhill Nerode theorem) and 3.10 (Minimal DFAs), Chapter 4 (NFAs), and Chapter 5 (Context-free Languages) except Sections 5.6 and 5.7.
+Any results proved in discussion labs and homework assignments and guided problem sets are also part of material that can be tested on the midterm.

-Specific skills that may be test include (the following list may not be exhaustive)
+Specific skills that may be test include (the following list may not be exhaustive):